2012 ended up being the year of the egg for me in the kitchen. I set out to find the perfect way to make soft boiled eggs and I failed miserably.

 I failed so miserably that I promised to never try them again.
 I relinquished myself to only having poached eggs in my own kitchen.

-Then last month I opened the latest Cook’s Illustrated to find, apparently, the perfect way to cook soft-boiled eggs.
+Then last month I opened the latest Cook’s Illustrated to find, apparently, the perfect way to cook a soft boiled egg.

 As you might imagine, I was very skeptical.
 But after reading the thousands of words that were devoted to finding and testing all the egg-cooking methods, I decided I had to try it.